Get to Know Kelly, Relational Therapist at Formation Therapies

 Enhancing Therapeutic Work

 Instead of pursuing PhD studies, I decided to focus on supplemental resources that would enhance the work I do as a therapist.
-My aim was to support folks feel as steady and grounded in their lives as possible, leaning into the present moment and developing greater awareness, which from what I understand so far, is what allows us to move away from reactivity and defensiveness.
+My aim was to support folks to feel as steady and grounded in their lives as possible, leaning into the present moment and developing greater awareness.
+From what I understand so far, this can support us to move away from reactivity and defensiveness towards trust and acceptance.
+This makes the world safer and gentler for everyone.

 That’s how Yoga, Enneagram, and Reiki found their way into what Formation Therapies offers.